felixp8/felixp8.github.io/_posts/drafts/2023-11-27-cont-delay.md

 \dot{x}_{i}(t - \tau) = \dot{x}_{i}(t) + \frac{(-\tau)}{1!}\ddot{x}_{i}(t) + \frac{(-\tau)^2}{2!}x^{(3)}_{i}(t) + ...
 $$

 where you would truncate the expansion at some term to get an approximation.
 However, this very clearly does not correspond to our previous methods.
-In particular, these approximations ignore the information in $$ y(t) $$ and $$ y(t) $$.
+In particular, these approximations ignore the information in $$ x(t) $$ and $$ y(t) $$.

 But what do the values of $$ x(t) $$ and $$ y(t) $$ tell us?
 Again assuming the ideal that $$ y(t) = x_{i}(t - \tau) $$, then